imubit/qt-data-extractor/README.md

 * Click `Extract` and confirm your selection.
 * Wait until extraction is finished.

+### Osisoft PI historian prerequisites

+Please make sure you have [PI SDK](https://techsupport.osisoft.com/Products/PI-System-Access/PI-SDK/Overview) and AF SDK installed and configured on your workstation before attempting to access PI historian

 ## Development

 ### Python Install

+Python package distribution is available in addition to Windows installer.

 ```python
 pip install qt-data-extractor